rachel-o-donnell/black_and_white_beauty/TESTING.md

 &nbsp;

 # HTML
-Wc3 HTML: All pages pass without error
+Wc3 HTML: All pages pass without error * all pages tested but screenshots are no different so chose to only add one

 ![Html](./docs/html/Screenshot%202023-05-31%20at%2009.50.27.png)

 | Testing | Results |
 |--------|---------|
 | Home page | PASS |